danielrigler/twins/README.md

 ![100%](https://llllllll.co/uploads/default/original/3X/3/c/3c5256be810b01e9d48ec62541b852443f9cdf44.png)

-Influenced by @cfd90's Twine and contains inspiration and code from a lot of other users.
+Inspired by @cfd90's Twine and contains influence and code from a lot of norns users.
 I'm especially grateful for the work of @infinitedigits, @justmat, @artfwo, @Nuno_Zimas and @sonoCircuit.
 I'm completely new to programming and had a lot of fun hacking this together.
-I tried to create something which is highly playable and controllable without any external gadgets.
+I tried to create something that is highly playable and controllable without any external gadgets.
 My main goal with this is to have a tool to create nice ambient soundscapes.

 **Some of the new features:**
 * Reverb and delay